 By default, any rope suitable for sport climbing will be perfectly fine for use indoors, or even in single-rope traditional climbing.
 Do bear in mind, that a long sport rope may be overkill for either of these other two climbing styles, particular on a relatively short indoor wall.

 I hinted at the qualities we’re looking for in a sport climbing rope in the previous paragraph.
-We need a single rope (yes, that’s a type of rope), and it needs to be long enough to allow the climber, not only reach the chains on the route, but also be safely lowered to the ground once the climb is complete.
+We need a single rope (yes, that’s a type of rope), and it needs to belong enough to not only reach the chains at the top of the route, but also allow the climber to be safely lowered to the ground once the climb is complete.

 Remember to ALWAYS tie a knot in the other end of the rope.
 Always.